BM285/DI_ABAP_Integration/exercises/ex1/README.md

 Those who are interesed in more information about Change Data Capture for ABAP CDS Views may like to read the related part of the **[Data Intelligence - ABAP Integration Guide](https://help.sap.com/viewer/3a65df0ce7cd40d3a61225b7d3c86703/Cloud/en-US/55b2a17f987744cba62903e97dd99aae.html)** or the blog **[CDS based data extraction – Part II Delta Handling](https://blogs.sap.com/2019/12/16/cds-based-data-extraction-part-ii-delta-handling/)**.<br><br>

-## Exercise 1.1 - Create a simple ABAP CDS View in ABAP Develoment Tools (ADT)
+## Exercise 1.1 - Creating a simple ABAP CDS View in ABAP Develoment Tools (ADT)

 After having completed the steps in the first (ABAP) part we will have created two new delta-enabled custom ABAP CDS Views on our SAP S/4HANA system.
 Our goal is to leverage these CDS Views later on to access the Customer and Sales Order data of the Enterprise Procurement Model (our demo dataset) from Pipelines in SAP Data Intelligence.<br><br>